publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch64/schD/ptI/m__us_usc_t26_s6330.md

     (d) __Proceeding after hearing__

-        (1) __Judicial review of determination__
+        (1) __Petition for review by Tax Court__

-            The person may, within 30 days of a determination under this section, appeal such determination to the Tax Court (and the Tax Court shall have jurisdiction with respect to such matter).
+            The person may, within 30 days of a determination under this section, petition the Tax Court for review of such determination (and the Tax Court shall have jurisdiction with respect to such matter).

+        (2) __Suspension of running of period for filing petition in title 11 cases__

+            In the case of a person who is prohibited by reason of a case under title 11, United States Code, from filing a petition under paragraph (1) with respect to a determination under this section, the running of the period prescribed by such subsection for filing such a petition with respect to such determination shall be suspended for the period during which the person is so prohibited from filing such a petition, and for 30 days thereafter, and  <sup>\[1\]</sup>  <sup><sup> 1 So in original. </sup></sup>

-        (2) __Jurisdiction retained at IRS Office of Appeals__
+        (3) __Jurisdiction retained at IRS Office of Appeals__

         The Internal Revenue Service Office of Appeals shall retain jurisdiction with respect to any determination made under this section, including subsequent hearings requested by the person who requested the original hearing on issues regarding—